 Everybody is your “Mate”

-We would be remiss if we failed to highlight how warm and inviting Australians are in my list of reasons why it’s nice to live here!
+While evaluating the pros and cons of living in Australia, we would be remiss if we failed to highlight how warm and inviting Australians are in my list of reasons why it’s nice to live here!
 Here, making friends is simple, and getting to know your neighbours is a big part of Australian culture.

 Aussies frequently use the word “Mate.”
 You are my Mate even if we’ve only been in contact for five seconds.
 Everyone is first your friend rather than an adversary.
 An important aspect of Australian culture is mateship.
 How does a Mate act?